WeBankPartners/we-cmdb/cmdb-wiki/docs/manual/wecmdb_user_guide_en.md

 1. After select a integrated enquiry, all CIs belong to the selected integrated enquiry and their relationships will be displayed.
    ![CI integrated inquiry management](images/ci_integrated_query_management.png)
-1. After click a CI node in the diagram, 3 tabs (_Attribute_, _Referenc_,_Being referenced_ ) will be displayed.
-The attributes which has been checked will be displayed at the bottom of the page, the referencing and being referenced CI will be diplayed as node in the diagram.
+1. After click a CI node in the diagram, 3 tabs (_Attribute_, _Reference_,_Being referenced_ ) will be displayed.
+The attributes which has been checked will be displayed at the bottom of the page, the referencing and being referenced CI will be displayed as node in the diagram.
    ![CI integrated inquiry management dialog](images/ci_integrated_query_management_dialog.png)

 ### <span id="enum_management"></span>Enum data management

-1. Enum data management page provide CRUD functionality for public and prive enum, [Basic data management](#base_data_management) page can be referenced for operation.
+1. Enum data management page provide CRUD functionality for public and private enum, [Basic data management](#base_data_management) page can be referenced for operation.
    ![Enum data management](images/enum_management.png)

 ## <span id="data_enquiry"></span>Data enquiry